Done well, sending a professional email newsletter can return $40 for every $1 you spend.

 From there, you can assess the results and see if there’s room for improvement.

-2. Focus On the Subject
+2. Focus on the Subject Line

 Think about the personal emails you receive each day.